tcjcodes/nutritional-therapy-site/src/pages/services/index.md

       that cannot be adequately resolved via electronic communication, you will be asked to schedule a session.
     name: Packages
   - description: >-
+      After the initial package is complete, clients may pay for individual sessions at $125 or continue with an additional package.

+      * Please note that Nutritional Therapy services are not covered by insurance.
+Payment is expected at time of service.*
+    name: Individual Sessions
+  - description: >-
       A Nutritional Therapy Practitioner (NTP) is a paraprofessional certified by the Nutritional Therapy Association, Inc. trained to evaluate a